kemitchell/crgmw-diff.js/README.md

 [paper]: http://infolab.stanford.edu/c3/papers/html/tdiff3-8/tdiff3-8.html

+# Notes

+This package calls `require('assert')`.
+To omit assertions from bundled code, considering using a filter like [unassertify](https://www.npmjs.com/package/unassertify).

 # Licensing

 This package is free to use in open source under the terms of the [License Zero Reciprocal Public License](./LICENSE)